allanmboyd/formaterrors/README.md

 A StackTheme is the name given to the type of object that can be applied to an Error or Error.stack to produce different highlighting and filtering of stack lines.

+StackTheme includes the following attributes:

+    * __messageLineHighlights__: {String []} specifies the highlights to apply to the message part of the error.
+    Any highlights specified are prefixed to the message part of the error.
+A Styles.NORMAL is appended to the message part automatically to clear any prefixed Styles.

+    * __stackHighlights__: {String []} specifies the highlights to apply to the stack part of the error.
+    Any highlights specified are prefixed to the stack part of the error.
+A Styles.NORMAL is appended to the stack part automatically to clear any prefixed Styles.
+Note that _stackHighlights_ must be used in conjunction with _stackHighlightPattern_ and/or _highlightInclusive_ for the highlights to be applied.

+    * __stackHighlightPattern__: {String} regular expression string used to filter the stack lines against which to apply specified _stackHighlights_.
+By default only those stack lines matching the given expression will be highlighted. __If not specified then no stack line is highlighted__ unless _highlightInclusive_ is set to false.

+    * __highlightInclusive__: {Boolean} convenience property that effectively allows the highlight pattern to be reversed.
+If set to _true_ (the default) all stack lines matching the _stackHighlightPattern_ will be highlighted according to _stackHighlights_.
+If set to _false_ then only those lines that do not match the _stackHighlightPattern_ are highlighted.

+    * __stackFilters__: {String []} an array of regular expression strings used to filter the stack lines of the error.
+    By default any stack line matching any listed regular expression is included in the set of stack lines and those that do not match are excluded.
+If not specified then all stack lines are included.

+    * __filterInclusive__: {Boolean} convenience property that effectively allows the stack filter pattern to be reversed.
+If set to _true_ (the default) all stack lines matching one or more _stackFilters_ will be included.
+    If set to _false_ then only those lines that do not match any _stackFilters_ are included.

+    * __stackRange.start__: {Number} the first stack line to included (default: 0)

+    * __stackRange.depth__: {Number} the number of lines including the start line to include in the stack.
+By default _stackRange.depth_ is undefined indicating that there is no limit to the stack depth

 The following example creates a StackTheme that when applied highlights the message part of an Error or Error.stack in bold red and highlights stack lines that include the word 'formatAndTheme' in bold.
 In addition a stack line range is included that will cause all but the first 5 stack lines to be removed.